 Endodontic - Root Canal Treatment (RCT)

-In the recent past, Root Canal Treatments have given us the valuable option of saving a tooth.
-Frequently, the infection in our teeth surpasses the barriers of enamel and dentine and enter the pulp which is situated much deeper.
-Before Root canal treatments were devised, the affected tooth would be commonly extracted leading to a host of problem related to missing teeth.
+Frequently, the infection in our teeth surpasses the barriers of enamel and dentine and deeper.
+Before Root canal treatments were devised, the affected tooth leading to a host of problem related to missing teeth.
 Today, however, we understand the need to preserve natural structure as much as and for as long as possible.

 In a typical root canal treatment procedure, an opening is created through the surface of the tooth which provides access to the infected pulp of the tooth.
 Following this, the canals of the root are cleaned, cleared, and shaped to rid them of bacteria.
 Once the infection subsides and there is no evidence of pain, the canal is packed with a biocompatible material to reinforce the tooth.
 Final capping or placement of the crown ensures that the tooth is strengthened, and normal function is restored.
 The tooth can now function as it did before.
 It should be noted here that oral hygiene practices of brushing and flossing must be carried out as usual.
 This will ensure the longevity of the tooth after root canal treatment.